Oelnbod/Abingdon-EndOf10/README.md

 # Abingdon-EndOf10 Volunteer information, if not a volunteer please visit [oelnbod.github.io/eo10](oelnbod.github.io/eo10).
 If you have storage available could you list it in storage.md, we need lots of fast storage and lots of large storage.
 We need fast (but slower potentially) storage to facilitate backup of data (which may be required) and fast storage (ideally USB3+, but USB2 does work) for installing the OS (particularly as DVD images are required).
 If you have storage that you can lend, please create a PR to add it to Storage.md .
+Also, if you have any laptops, could you bring them - so we can demonstrate the various distros.
+Feel free to load VMs onto them.

 ### Some notes on distro
 - zorin ~3.8GB